This is the first of an occasional column (very occasional by the way) in which I’ll follow my nose instead and write when I wish.

 I knew that soon after I left, as dusk fell, that she’d remember again that her Daddy wasn’t coming home.

-That’s a pretty rare memory, to be frank.
+That’s a pretty rare story, to be frank.
+But not for positive reasons.
 The sheer volume of killing washed so many other faces into my forgetfulness.
 A mercy for me.
 And perhaps the accelerated news cycle helped too.
 No time to dwell.

 Unlike the victims' families.